Understanding and Managing RSS Feeds for Podcasts: A Comprehensive Guide

-Introduction to RSS Feeds and Podcasting
+Introduction to Podcast RSS Feeds and Podcasting

-Understanding the Basics of RSS Feeds for Podcasts
+Understanding the Basics of Podcast RSS Feeds

 The concept of an RSS feed might seem technical, but it’s quite straightforward, especially in the context of podcasting: